Purdue University Calumet

 - Deans, Department Heads, or any person who has supervisory responsibilities such as RA’s, faculty members, and Human Resources may also be contacted.

-WHAT SHOULD I DO IF I’M A VICTIM OF SEXUAL VIOLENCE?
+WHAT SHOULD I DO IF I’M A VICTIM OF SEXUAL ASSAULT?

 Any person who has experienced or witnessed sexual violence, discrimination and/or harassment should report the incident(s) as soon as possible.